wronlol/duolingocreator/README.md

    ```bash
    pip install selenium
    ```
+4. Download this repository
-4. In the config file paste your referral link
+5. In the config file paste your referral link
-5. Run duobot.py using python
+6. Run duobot.py using python
    ```bash
    python "duobot.py"
    or py "duobot.py"